codeadamca/ev3-python-ps4/README.md

 ## Touch Pad Events

+Movement events were found in /dev/input/event2.

 These events are triggered by using or pressing the touchpad on the PS4 controller.
-I could not figure out the difference between code 252 and 230 or 333 and 47.
+I could not figure out the difference between codes 252 and 230 or 333 and 47.

 <table>
 <tr><th>Event</th><th>ID</th><th>Code</th><th>Possible Values</th><th>Description</th></tr>